OctopusDeploy/docs/docs/projects/variables/worker-pool-variables.md

 Running deployment tasks in parallel using different worker pools can enable better concurrency of tasks.
 Using worker pool variables for multiple tasks using parallel deployments on different workers would increase concurrency and performance of your deployment process.

-Licensing requirements of Software installed on Workers may mean that the Software can't be justified on all Workers.
-You may choose to install the Software on a small subsection of Workers.
+Licensing requirements of software installed on workers may mean that the software can't be justified on all workers.
+You may choose to install the software on a small subsection of workers.

 ![addworkerpoolvariable](images/workerpoolvariable-roleseparation.png "width=500")